 - Additional Extreme Loss Margin or ELM Margin

-- With Effect from 2016, an additional 1% ELM margin is also applicable on all commodities traded on the total value of the contract.
-The ELM Margin Requirements can also be calculated on the commodity margin calculator.
+With Effect from 2016, an additional 1% ELM margin is also applicable on all commodities traded on the total value of the contract.

 One of the biggest costs of commodity trading is brokerage.
-The general market practice as far as brokerage on commodity trades is concerned is on a turnover basis.
-Traditional brokers quote brokerages on percentage basis or brokerage per crore of turnover basis.
+In commodity trading, brokerage is charged on the basis of turnover.
+Traditional brokers quote brokerages on a percentage basis or brokerage per crore of turnover.

-However, while trading commodities online with SAMCO, the commodity brokerage applicable is Rs.
+However, while trading commodities online with Samco, the commodity brokerage applicable is Rs.
 20 or 0.02% whichever is lower.
-Calculate your commodity trading brokerage on the SAMCO Commodity Brokerage Calculator.

-Other costs and charges in commodities trading in India
+Other Costs and Charges in Commodity Trading in India

 - CTT – Commodity Transaction Tax – Applicable only on Non-Agri Commodities